 June 18, 2012

-It’s interesting to me when I look back at the past several years of how Mary and I have eaten.
-We went completely gluten free in 2003, and we basically ate whatever we wanted so long as it didn’t have gluten.
-It was essentially the Standard American Diet minus the gluten.
+We went completely gluten free in 2003, and from this point we basically ate whatever we wanted – so long as it didn’t have gluten.
+It was essentially the SAD minus the gluten.

 We ate Slow Carb for nearly all of last year, and had some great results.
 We both lost noticeable amounts of weight, energy levels improved, and we both felt that eating meat again, and getting more protein and fewer carbs in our diet was definitely a good thing.